LuisSouto/AIDA/README.md

 The format of the input data is the same as the examples provided in the synthetic_data folder.

-In order to compile and run the code on Ubuntu (syntax may change for other Linux distributions) go to the C++ folder in a terminal and do:
+In order to compile and run the code on Ubuntu (syntax may change for other Linux distributions) go to the C++ folder in a terminal and write:
 ```
   makefile
   sh build_AIDA.sh tests/example_aida.cpp
   ./bin/example_aida.out
 ```

-The ```makefile``` step is only required once, unless the contents of the C++/include or C++/src are modified.
+The ```makefile``` step is only required once, unless the contents of the C++/include and C++/src folders are modified.